namolnad/Finch/README.md

 # project-changelog --versions 6.12.1 6.13.0
 ```

-## Configuration Setup
+## Configuration
-The following portions of Finch are configurable:
-- Contributor list
-- Contributor handle prefix
-- Section info (title and corresponding tags)
-- Section's line format
-- Tag input and output delimiters
-- Footer (Appended to the end of the formatted diff as a simple string)
-- Git executable path
-- Git branch (or tag) prefix
-- Git repo base url
-- Build number generation command

-To function properly, Finch requires at least a contributors list.
+View Finch's configurable elements in this [configuration template](Resources/template.config.yml).

 ### File Type & Search Behavior
 Finch will start with a default configuration and will search several paths for configuration overrides.
-It expects a hidden `.finch` directory containing a `config.json` file.
-The `.finch` directory can placed in either the home, current, or project directories.
+It expects a hidden `.finch` directory containing a `config.yml` file.
+The `.finch` directory can be placed in either the home, current, or project directories.
 Alternatively, if you provide a custom path through an env variable, Finch will look for a valid configuration file at the included path.

-The config search paths will be executed in the following mannger:
+The config search paths will be executed in the following manner:
 - Env var
   - FINCH_CONFIG
 __OR__